25 yrs leading GTM · NetSuite IPO → Oracle · ImportGenius President

 ImportGenius.
 President.

-Led an 18-month B2C-to-B2B transformation at mid-market scale.
+Led an 18-month B2C-to-B2B transformation.
 Rebuilt the GTM motion.
 Realigned the leadership team.
-Delivered the company's largest revenue quarter.
+Delivered the largest revenue quarter in company history.

 Largest quarter ever

-From the people who reported directly to him.
+From the people who reported directly to me.

 "